Chhatrapati Shivaji Maharaj International Airport: Airport metro stations

 MIAL specified that the commercial rights of the three stations it constructs will fully rest with the authority, and that revenue earned from any commercial activity on the premises would go to MIAL.
 It would undertake the design and civil construction of the stations, costing ₹ 600 crore, on its own, and would pay the estimated cost of electromechanical equipment (around ₹ 177 crore) to MMRDA in three equal instalments over three years.

+MIAL inserted a 'metro component' in the User Development Fee charged at Mumbai Airport from 2016 to February 2023 to raise Rs 518 crore for metro connectivity.
+The charges of Rs 20 and Rs 120 per domestic and international departure respectively were levied until the target sum was raised.

+Upcoming airport metro stations

 Line 7A is an extension of the 16.475 km long 'Red Line' that will connect to T2.

 The line will have an underground station at CSMIA.

-Civil work on this line began in early 2020 and is to be completed by the end of 2023, until CSMIA.
+Civil work on this line began in early 2020.
+Tunnelling work began in November 2023 and was completed in July 2025.

-The MMRDA has also planned Line 8 between CSMIA and the under-construction Navi Mumbai International Airport.
+The MMRDA has also planned Line 8 between CSMIA and Navi Mumbai International Airport.

 Awards

 Along with Delhi Airport, the airport was adjudged the "World's Best Airport" at Airport Service Quality Awards 2017 in the highest category of airports handling more than 40 million passengers annually by Airports Council International.
 It has also won the "Best Airport in India and Central Asia" award at the Skytrax 2016 World Airport Awards.
 It is one of the three airports in India to have implemented Airport Collaborative Decision Making (A-CDM) to ensure timely takeoffs and landings.
 The airport was awarded as the Best Airport In the Asia-Pacific in 2020 (over 40 million passengers per annum) by Airports Council International.
-In March 2023, the airport was awarded again as the Best Airport in the Asia-Pacific in the category of over 40 million passengers per annum by Airports Council International.
+In March 2023, the airport was named again as the "Best Airport in the Asia-Pacific" in the category of over 40 million passengers per annum by Airports Council International.
+In July 2023, the airport was ranked fourth on the list of top 10 favourite airports in the world by Travel + Leisure.